Guidance for UK businesses on rules for selling services to Slovakia.

 The authoritative source for market regulations in Slovakia is the Slovak government.
 This guidance links to official Slovak sources wherever possible.

-Slovak trade and services regulations
+Trade and services regulations in Slovakia

 If you are a UK business providing services in Slovakia, you will need to follow Slovak regulations about: